UNKN-Lab/data-explorer-app/README.md

 # Training projects in UNKN Lab: Data Explorer App

-This is a collection of data explorer apps in different domains, made by lab students and presented here for showcasing and peer-learning.
+A collection of data explorer apps, made by lab students.
-Each directory contains a readme file, jupyter notebook, and streamlit dashboard for data story telling.
+Each directory contains a readme file, jupyter notebook, and streamlit dashboard for data storytelling.